greg-raven/hdc/_posts/2013-12-22-my-turn-light-is-right.md

 - Advocacy
 ---

-\[…\] Any time you ride in the dark, always remember that “light makes right.”
+\[...\] Any time you ride in the dark, always remember that "light makes right."

-Angelo “Andy” Douglas Azzato, 47, was found dead on the side of the road on Nov.
+Angelo "Andy" Douglas Azzato, 47, was found dead on the side of the road on Nov.
 7 after apparently being struck and killed by a hit-and-run driver.

-“Most likely it happened sometime in the night,” said California Highway Patrol Officer Robert Grieve.
+"Most likely it happened sometime in the night," said California Highway Patrol Officer Robert Grieve.

 The case reminded me of a recent close call I'd rather not have happen again.